0xangelo/raylab/README.rst

 Command-line interface
 ----------------------

+.. role:: bash(code)
+   :language: bash

-For a high-level description of the available utilities, run `raylab --help`
+For a high-level description of the available utilities, run :bash:`raylab --help`

 .. code:: bash

 	Usage: raylab [OPTIONS] COMMAND [ARGS]...

 	  RayLab: Reinforcement learning algorithms in RLlib.

 	Options:
 	  --help  Show this message and exit.

 	Commands:
 	  dashboard    Launch the experiment dashboard to monitor training progress. episodes     Launch the episode dashboard to monitor state and action... experiment   Launch a Tune experiment from a config file. find-best    Find the best experiment checkpoint as measured by a metric. info         View information about an agent's config parameters. rollout      Wrap `rllib rollout` with customized options. test-module  Launch dashboard to test generative models from a checkpoint.

 Packages